Margin Trading on WhiteBIT

 What Is Margin Trading?

 Margin trading is a tool that allows trading assets on the market using borrowed funds, enabling traders to profit from price increases and decreases.
 Digital assets such as Bitcoin, Ethereum, and others serve as trading instruments in this industry.
-An investor pledges their funds, known as margin, as collateral, guaranteeing the repayment of debt obligations according to established rules.
+An investor pledges their funds, known as Margin, as collateral, guaranteeing the repayment of debt obligations according to established rules.

 What Are “Long” and “Short” Positions?